JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

 ### You should be able to use docker login at this moment, this will give you access to your dockerhub images

     docker login

+### Authenticate to the container cluster you have launched

+    gcloud container clusters list
+    gcloud container clusters get-credentials <your-cluster-name> --zone=<your-cluster-zone>

 ### Now you can start playing with kubectl to deploy containers through pods and replication controllers

     kubectl run wordpress --image=tutum/wordpress --port=80